vita nouva · diary · µ · graph

 x. what is within reach, at this moment ما في متناول اليد

 An inventory of objects within the radius of one arm extended from the chair.
-The list is honest and incomplete in equal measure.
+The list is honest, which is to say it leaves a good deal out.

 • ×1 a clay cup of tea green, with mint